UalaceCafe/btm/README.md

 make
 ```

 in this root directory.
-An executable named `tml` will be generated in the `bin` directory.
+An executable named `btm` will be generated in the `bin` directory.

 Two special symbols are defined in the `Makefile`:
   - `STEPS`: optional.
 If defined, the simulator will print each steps of computation and the final state of the tape.